 Some corporate legislation such as section 21 of the Canada Business Corporations Act provides a mechanism for persons to request a shareholder list for the purpose of making an offer to acquire securities of a corporation.
-An income trust that refuses to provide a unitholders' list should refer to National Policy 62-202 -Take-Over Bids - Defensive Tactics or in Québec Notice 62-202 Relating to Take-Over Bids - Defensive Tactics in the context of a potential offeror requesting a unitholders' list.
-If this is a tactic that is likely to deny or severely limit the ability of its unitholders to respond to a take-over bid or a competing bid, action by the Canadian securities regulatory authorities may be warranted.
+An income trust that refuses to provide a unitholders' list should refer to National Policy 62-202 -Take-Over Bids - Defensive Tactics or in Québec Notice 62-202 Relating to Take-Over Bids - Defensive Tactics in the case of a potential offeror requesting a unitholders' list.
+If refusal to provide such a list is likely to deny or severely limit the ability of unitholders to receive or respond to a take-over bid or a competing bid, Canadian securities regulatory authorities may take action.